Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 A basic lesson begins with a few minutes of warm-ups followed by songs progressing from the lesson book being used, one or two songs the student likes from whatever genre he/she enjoys playing, and we end with a sight read.
 My lessons include some music theory and note reading/writing, and at times a brief bit of history behind each composer and/or composition.
 This helps the student better comprehend music in order to make song writing and performing simpler.

 For children under 9, in particular, some of these lesson aspects are relaxed.
 Regardless of student age, my goal as an educator is to make these lessons as fun as possible for you or your child while progressing at your own comfortable pace.
-Retention is far more difficult when you're not enjoying what you're learning.
-Remember that patience is a virtue--you can't rush excellence!
+Retention is more difficult when you're not enjoying what you're learning.

 Compare hundreds of teachers based on the criteria that matter to you, including background checks, age and experience.

 When you've found the perfect match, schedule your lessons online using the teacher's real-time availability.